MARYLAND CORRECTIONAL ADMINISTRATORS ASSOCIATION

 MCAA established this fund to provide scholarships to undergraduate colleges or universities for employees or family members.
 Qualified candidates must be seeking a career in the field of corrections or a closely related criminal justice degree or certification program at an institution of higher learning.

 Applicants must be an employee or family member of an agency that is a “regular member” of MCAA as defined in the MCAA By-Laws.
-A family member may be a spouse, child, child under guardianship.
+A family member may be a spouse, child, or child under guardianship.
 Candidates must be pursuing a career in the field of corrections or a closely related criminal justice degree or a certification program at a two or four-year accredited college, in any state, and have a 2.5 GPA or above.

 The scholarship recipients shall be selected by the Scholarship Committee.
 Should any committee member be related to an applicant, that committee member must make this known to the committee.
 The committee shall decide whether a conflict of interest exists and what action if any should be taken.